Tropical

 temperatures (SSTs) were near-average across much of

-the Nino 1+2 region, -0.2C for the Nino 3.4 region and -0.2C for the Nino 4 region (Table T2).
+the Nino 1+2 region and 0.0C for both the Nino 3.4 region and the Nino 4 region (Table T2).
 The depth of the oceanic thermocline

-(measured by the depth of the 20C isotherm) was slightly below-average across
+(measured by the depth of the 20C isotherm) was slightly below-average across the

-the central and east-central equatorial Pacific (Figs. T15,
+east-central equatorial Pacific (Figs. T15, T16).

-Also during April, lower-level and
+Also during May, lower-level wind anomalies

 For the latest status of the ENSO